jherforth/LuaLore/WIZARD_SYSTEM.md

 **Stats:** HP: 100-150 | Armor: 150 | Melee Damage: 3 (wizards rarely use melee)

 **Spell: Blindness** (Black Particles)
-- Creates thick black particles blocking player's vision for 10 seconds
+- Creates a dense cloud of large black particles that fully obscure vision for 10 seconds
-- Particles are attached to player's view
+- Particles stay attached to player's field of view
+- Multiple particle spawners ensure complete visual coverage
-- Makes it extremely difficult to see
+- Makes it extremely difficult to see anything
 - Does not cause damage
 - Cooldown: 2.5 seconds